-It’s friendly faces all round at Queens Park Veterinary Surgery and most of the team have been here for a while.
+Meet the team at Queens Park Veterinary Surgery!
+We have a very friendly and enthusiastic team and most of us have been here for a while.
 We know that our clients like to have continuity in their veterinary care and see the same vet or nurse at every visit.
 You will often see Frank, Stuart’s dog, on reception too!

 Our Meet The Team page shows you who makes up our team and gives you some background on each of us, including our qualifications.
 You can see in advance who your pet will be seeing so you will recognise us when you come in.